christhulhu/christhulhu.github.io/content/pets.md

 - **Paul** (Cat): Comes for the food and is somehow antisocial.
 But we care for him anyway.
 - 3 **Hedgehogs**: After some experience in Wild Life rescue, we actively care for our spikey friends.
 - 2 **Squirrels**: beloved furry fellows in our garden.
+- A couple of **Bats**
+- A murder of young **crows** that enjoy our terrace as well as we do
 - Too many pretty cool insects, spiders, centipede, millipede and birds that live in our garden and participate from our passion about it.
+I think we have at least 7 different kinds of wasps, black bees and a couple of very friendly hornets <3

 ---